Icinga/icinga2/doc/10-icinga-template-library.md

 Name                | Description
 :-------------------|:------------
 update\_win\_warn   | **Optional**.
-If set, returns warning when important updates are available. update\_win\_crit   | **Optional**.
-If set, return critical when important updates that require a reboot are available. update\_win\_reboot | **Optional**.
+The warning threshold.
+update\_win\_crit   | **Optional**.
+The critical threshold.
+update\_win\_reboot | **Optional**.
 Set to treat 'may need update' as 'definitely needs update'.
-Please Note that this is true for almost every update and is therefore not recommended.
+Please Note that this is true for almost every update and is therefore not recommended. ignore\_reboot      | **Optional**.
+Set to disable behavior of returning critical if any updates require a reboot.

-In contrast to most other plugins, the values of check_update's custom attributes do not set thresholds, but just enable/disable the behavior described in the table above.
-It can be enabled/disabled for example by setting them to "true" or "false", "1" or "0" would also work.
-Thresholds will always be "1".
+If a warning threshold is set but not a critical threshold, the critical threshold will be set to one greater than the set warning threshold.
+Unless the `ignore_reboot` flag is set, if any updates require a reboot the plugin will return critical.

 > **Note**
 >